A timeline of what to expect as the EU works out the details of its €94.1 billion research and innovation programme.

 While the final legislation remains unresolved, the 20 March deal means the Commission can begin work on strategic planning, which will give Brussels lobbyists plenty to do over the rest of the year.
 At stake are matters such as what the goal-oriented missions will be and which companies will be able to participate in partnerships.

 Strategic planning is separate from the main legislation.
-The Commission will submit drafts to the Council, which will either approve them or send them back for further revision.
+The Commission will submit drafts to member states’ representatives, who will either approve them or send them back for further revision.

 The timeline is still hazy, but Commission sources hint that the first drafts of Horizon Europe’s strategic planning documents will start to appear around summertime, with a view to the Council adopting the finalised versions towards the end of the year.
 Over 24-26 September, the Commission will host a string of R&I Days, at which it will bounce ideas off researchers.